terraform-aws-modules/terraform-aws-eks/README.md

 ### Enabling EFA Support

-When enabling EFA support via `enable_efa_support = true`, there are two locations this can be specified - one at the cluster level, and one at the nodegroup level.
-Enabling at the cluster level will add the EFA required ingress/egress rules to the shared security group created for the nodegroup(s).
-Enabling at the nodegroup level will do the following (per nodegroup where enabled):
+When enabling EFA support via `enable_efa_support = true`, there are two locations this can be specified - one at the cluster level, and one at the node group level.
+Enabling at the cluster level will add the EFA required ingress/egress rules to the shared security group created for the node group(s).
+Enabling at the node group level will do the following (per node group where enabled):

-1. All EFA interfaces supported by the instance will be exposed on the launch template used by the nodegroup
+1. All EFA interfaces supported by the instance will be exposed on the launch template used by the node group
-2. A placement group with `strategy = "clustered"` per EFA requirements is created and passed to the launch template used by the nodegroup
+2. A placement group with `strategy = "clustered"` per EFA requirements is created and passed to the launch template used by the node group
 3. Data sources will reverse lookup the availability zones that support the instance type selected based on the subnets provided, ensuring that only the associated subnets are passed to the launch template and therefore used by the placement group.
 This avoids the placement group being created in an availability zone that does not support the instance type selected.

 > [!TIP]